What is the IELTS Speaking Test?

 Step 6– Repeat and compare to analyse progress.

-We cover absolutely everything you need to know about the IELTS Speaking test on our VIP Course.
+We cover absolutely everything you need to know about this test on our VIP Course.
 It also includes one on one mock tests and feedback from IELTS experts.
 You can check out the VIP Course here.

 If you need advice on your IELTS preparation, feel free to get in touch- firstname.lastname@example.org